onap/policy-parent/docs/development/devtools/acm-participants-smoke.rst

 2.3.1 MariaDB Setup
 ^^^^^^^^^^^^^^^^^^^
 We will be using Docker to run our mariadb instance.
-It will have the runtime-controlloop database running in it.
+It will have the acm-runtime database running in it.

-- controlloop: the runtime-controlloop db
+- AutomationComposition: the runtime-acm db

 The easiest way to do this is to perform a small alteration on an SQL script provided by the clamp backend in the file "runtime/extra/sql/bulkload/create-db.sql"

 .. code-block:: mysql

-    CREATE DATABASE `controlloop`;
+    CREATE DATABASE `clampacm`;
-    USE `controlloop`;
+    USE `clampacm`;
     DROP USER 'policy';
     CREATE USER 'policy';
-    GRANT ALL on controlloop.* to 'policy' identified by 'P01icY' with GRANT OPTION;
+    GRANT ALL on clampacm.* to 'policy' identified by 'P01icY' with GRANT OPTION;

 Once this has been done, we can run the bash script provided here: "runtime/extra/bin-for-dev/start-db.sh"